Cal-Rex/milestone-project-2-js-kwitht/README.md

    the button it represents in game
   - the same styling rhetoric is applied to any time the word "die" is mentioned. to match the styling of the death message

+footer
+ - Houses a link to the author's GitHub and provides a space for the instructions button.

 Gameplay features

 gameplay loop: